Georgina is a top-ranked junior in the Legal 500 directory for personal injury and inquests and enquiries.

 She knows her way around the Coroner’s Courts, with extensive experience in Article 2 jury inquests arising from deaths in custody, as well as inquests into deaths arising from suspected failures in medical diagnosis and treatment and/or inadequate care in a care home setting.

 Georgina combines a strong academic background and thorough attention to detail with an approachable, down-to-earth attitude.

-Georgina achieved the Nottingham Law School Prize for the highest overall result on the Graduate Diploma in Law, followed by the Taylor Prize for best overall performance on the Bar Vocational Course at Nottingham Law School.
+Whilst at Nottingham Law School, she achieved the Nottingham Law School Prize for the highest overall result on the Graduate Diploma in Law, followed by the Taylor Prize for best overall performance on the Bar Vocational Course.

 Georgina was appointed to the Attorney General's Panel of Counsel in 2012.

 Interests away from the Bar include running, horse riding, skiing and travel.

 Georgina is a specialist in equine litigation and other disputes involving animals.
 She has in-depth knowledge of the complex provisions of the Animals Act 1971 and associated case law.